katemanson/Olympic_medal_table/README.md

 #How it works
 A table that updates as results are recorded:
-* The database includes tables for countries, competitors, sports, events and entries.
+* The database includes tables for countries, competitors, sports, events and entries
-* As events are completed, the entries table can be updated to include a result for each entry.
+* As events are completed, the entries table can be updated to include a result for each entry
-* When the medal table is displayed, the results data are used to calculate a ranking for each country, based first on a points system (5 for gold, 3 for silver, 1 for bronze), then on overall number of medals.
+* When the medal table is displayed, the results data are used to calculate a ranking for each country, based first on a points system (5 for gold, 3 for silver, 1 for bronze), then on overall number of medals
 * If two or more countries are equal on both measures, they are given the same ranking, and the relevant number of subsequent rankings skipped.

 In this example, Austria and Germany are equal on points, but Austria has more medals overall and is therefore ranked higher.
 Australia and Norway, on the other hand, are equal on both points and number of medals.
 They are ranked equal seventh, and eighth is skipped: